alkem-io/demo/README.md

   - choose password
   - choose local endpoint

-  ## Sample data directly on the server
+  ## Alternative loading of sample data
-  It is also possible to directly load data on the server using:
-  - `docker exec ct_server npm run test-db-reset` (to populate the database with some sample data)
+  - `docker exec ct_server npm run test-db-reset` (to populate the database directly on the server with some sample data)